Sparronator9999/NamedPipeWrapper/README.md

 These changes will be added to the changelog of an upcoming release.

+Note: some changes that have been added in upstream forks that have been removed in this fork are not listed here (e.g. the logging functionality of twosense's fork)

 #### This fork

 - Upgrade to .NET Framework 4.8 (.NET support coming soon)